-For the three months ended January 31, 2024, the total gross profit margin of 36.4% represents an increase of 2.4 percentage points as compared to the prior year period.
-The increase was due to favorable revenue mix in the Intelligent Edge segment, higher revenue from support services, cost recoveries in connection with our exit from Russia and Belarus, and lower supply chain costs.
-The increase was moderated by lower AUPs in the Server segment.
+For the three and six months ended January 31, 2024 April 30, 2024, the total gross profit margin of 36.4% 33.0% and 34.6%, respectively, represents an increase a decrease of 2.4 3.0 and 0.4 percentage points, respectively, as compared to the respective prior year period. periods.
+The increase decrease for the three months ended April 30, 2024, was due to favorable higher mix of lower margin products and services revenue mix in the Intelligent Edge segment, higher revenue from support services, and Server segments, partially offset by cost recoveries in connection with our exit from Russia and Belarus, and lower supply chain costs.
+The increase Belarus.
+For the six months ended April 30, 2024, the change in gross profit margin was moderated by lower AUPs in the Server segment, relatively flat.

+Operating expenses

-Operating expensesResearch and development ("R&D")
+Research and development ("R&D")

-For the three months ended January 31, 2024, R&D expense decreased by \$41 million, or 6.6%.
-The decrease was primarily due to lower employee costs which contributed 5.0 percentage points to the change.
+For the three months ended January 31, 2024 April 30, 2024, R&D expense increased by \$20 million, or 3.5%.
+The increase was primarily due to higher employee costs driven by higher planned investments in R&D, which contributed 3.8 percentage points to the change.